schuster-rainer/slotty/README.md

 	Ubuntu:
 	sudo apt-get install python-pip or an equivalant way of installing it on your machine.
-2. Run bootstrap.sh it will create a virtual environment, install the dependencies and sets up your local workspace as package resource, so that changes in your source are instantly reflected in the package you are using
+2. Running bootstrap.sh will create a virtual environment, install the dependencies and set up your local workspace as package resource, so that changes in your source are instantly reflected.
+You don't have to install your packge over and over again

 After the bootstrapper created your virtual environment and installed all dependencies you are ready to run/develop the app.